atamelo/ValueOf/README.md

 }
 ```

-Due to how the `TryFrom/From` methods are 'mixed in' to the struct (by means of default interface implementation), they end up unavailable to be called directly from the implementing type.
+Due to how the `TryFrom/From` methods are 'mixed in' to the struct (by means of default interface implementation), they end up unavailable to be called directly, i.e. as static methods of the implementing type.
 Hence the API for instance creation is not as pretty as for reference-based `ValueOf` types:

 ```csharp
 ValueOf<int, UserId>.TryFrom(10, out UserId userId);